Guanyinyan Dam

 The Guanyinyan Dam (Chinese: 观音岩水电站, lit.
 Guanyin Rock Dam) is a gravity dam on the Jinsha River 30 km southwest of Panzhihua on the border of Yunnan and Sichuan Provinces in China.
 The purpose of the dam is hydroelectric power generation and flood control.
 Construction on the dam started in 2008 and the river was diverted by 2010.
 The first generator was operational on 20 December 2014 and the fourth on 14 December 2015.
 The entire power station should be operational by 2016.
 When complete, the dam will support a 3,000 MW power station consisting of five 600 MW Francis turbine generators.

 Design

-The Guanyinyan Dam will is a 159 m tall and 1158 m long gravity dam.
+The Guanyinyan Dam is a 159 m tall and 1158 m long gravity dam.
 Of the dam's length, 838 m is roller-compacted concrete and 320 m is rock-fill embankment with this portion having a maximum height of 71 m.
 The crest elevation of the dam will be 1141 m above sea level and contain the power plant at the toe of its body.
 A spillway and two discharge openings are also included in the design.